joereg4/book_tracker/docs/database/schema.md

 ## Overview

-The Book Tracker application uses SQLite with SQLAlchemy ORM.
-The database schema includes tables for users, books, and full-text search functionality.
+The Book Tracker application uses PostgreSQL with SQLAlchemy ORM.
+The database schema includes tables for users, books, and built-in full-text search functionality.

 ## Tables